Vahvelainen/aMapper/README.md

 writing out each documents distance from cluster centroid, this can be used to visually represent "heat" or revelevance of each doc, Done! but seems to be a little useless for now 0-2 green 2-3 orange 3-5 red (5 very very red)

-letting user choose the data splitter from options
+letting user choose the data splitter from options Done!
+Also refactored splitting and flitering functions a little

 maybe: TF-IDF and KMeans to objects